<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 4. Soldering Issues

 Solder is a key ingredient in the PCB process.
-It’s what maintains the contact between a component and circuit, but it can occasionally become contaminated and result in a board failure.If there is too much moisture in the solder, it can become conductive and cause short circuiting.
+It’s what maintains the contact between a component and a circuit.
+Improper soldering can introduce a wide range of failure modes, including:

 • Opens